Offensive Foul Basketball

 Charging is called when an offensive player collides illegally with a defender.
-Defenders who try to "take a charge" do so by standing straight up with their feet facing the offensive player.
+Defenders who try to “take a charge” do so by standing stationary straight up with their feet facing the offensive player.
 If the defensive player remains planted and does not move before being impacted by the offensive player, a charge will be called.
 Charges may not be called inside the restricted area on a basketball court.
-This arc is located underneath the basket and gives offensive players an incentive for getting so close to the rim.
+The restricted area is an arc located underneath the basket where players cannot be called for a charge, and gives offensive players an incentive for getting so close to the rim.

-An illegal screen is when a player is setting a screen and moves a limb to block a defender who is trying to get around the screen.
-Screeners must also set screens at least one step from the defender so that they may react to said screen.
+An illegal screen is when a player is setting a screen and moves to block a defender who is trying to get around the screen.
+For a screen to be legal, players must remain stationary once they set it.
+Screeners must also set screens at least one step from the defender so that they may react to the screen.
 Illegal screens may also include shifting laterally to ensure direct contact with the defender or making illegal contact while setting a screen.